jiyuan/AgentOrch/BENCHMARKS.md

 # Agent OS Benchmarks

 Target loop overhead: ≤ 2 ms per turn excluding LLM and tool latency.
+This is the performance budget for the typed run loop described in [`DESIGN.md`](DESIGN.md) and [`docs/ARCHITECTURE.md`](docs/ARCHITECTURE.md).

 ## Current results